 How Can I Winterize My Boat Myself?

-Surely you don’t want your boat to die on the winter bed.
-So, you need to prepare it even before winter arrives.
+Indeed, you don’t want your boat to die on the winter bed.
+So, it would be best to prepare it before winter.

 Follow these steps to winterize your boat and make it spring-ready.